finger563/contacts/README.md

 $ meteor
 ```

-* Upload test/sample.json using the Import Contacts button in Navigation Bar for testing
+* For testing, upload test/sample.json using the Import Contacts button in Navigation Bar
-* Enjoy!

 Contact Cards Interface:
 ------------------------